hashicorp/terraform-provider-hcs/docs/resources/cluster.md

 - **consul_datacenter** (String) The Consul data center name of the cluster.
 If not specified, it is defaulted to the value of `managed_application_name`.
 - **consul_external_endpoint** (Boolean) Denotes that the cluster has an external endpoint for the Consul UI.
 Defaults to `false`.
 - **consul_federation_token** (String) The token used to join a federation of Consul clusters.
 If the cluster is not part of a federation, this field will be empty.
-- **consul_version** (String) The Consul version of the cluster.
-If not specified, it is defaulted to the version that is currently recommended by HCS.
 - **id** (String) The ID of this resource.
 - **location** (String) The Azure region that the cluster is deployed to.
 If not specified, it is defaulted to the region of the Resource Group the Managed Application belongs to.
 - **managed_resource_group_name** (String) The name of the Managed Resource Group in which the cluster resources belong.
 If not specified, it is defaulted to the value of `managed_application_name` with 'mrg-' prepended.
+- **min_consul_version** (String) The minimum Consul version of the cluster.
+If not specified, it is defaulted to the version that is currently recommended by HCS.
 - **plan_name** (String) The name of the Azure Marketplace HCS plan for the cluster.
 If not specified, it will default to the current HCS default plan (see the `hcs_plan_defaults` data source).
 - **timeouts** (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - **vnet_cidr** (String) The VNET CIDR range of the Consul cluster.
 Defaults to `172.25.16.0/24`.